cass-kul/cass-kul.github.io/_exercises/8-microarchitecture.md

 ## Designing an ISA

-When creating a new ISA, one design principle decision comes at the very beginning of the process: should programs consist of
+When creating a new ISA, a design principle decision comes at the very beginning of the process: should programs consist of

-1. only very few, specialized instructions or
+1. few specialized instructions or
-1. many, more general, instructions that are less specialized?
+1. many instructions that are more general?

-In short, should the ISA provide a smaller set of instructions that are also faster to execute or should it provide a large number of specialized instructions that may execute for a longer time?
+In short, should the ISA provide *(1)* a large number of specialized, but complex, instructions that may execute for a longer time or *(2)* a small set of simple and general instructions that are also faster to execute?
 This design decision stands behind the difference between RISC vs CISC.

 CISC (**Complex** instruction set computer) designs have been the dominant design for a large time of computing history, mostly because of the popular x86 ISA which is used by Intel and AMD.
 CISC instructions can be very specialized but also take a longer time to execute.
 One good example is the x86 instruction `REPNE SCASB`.
 This complicated instruction can be used to calculate the size of a string with one line of assembly code.
 However, the runtime of this instruction obviously depends on the size of the string.

-RISC (**Reduced** instruction set computer) designs like RISC-V or ARM decided that it is better to have a smaller number of instructions available that then run faster.
+RISC (**Reduced** instruction set computer) designs like RISC-V or ARM decided that it is better to have a smaller number of instructions that run faster.
-Programs in RISC will then consist of more instructions to achieve the same functionality that a program written in a CISC ISA provides.
+Programs in RISC will therefore consist of more instructions to achieve the same functionality than a program written in a CISC ISA.
 For example, to calculate the size of a string in a RISC program, you would loop over the string manually and compare each new character to the null byte.
 In RISC ISAs, each instruction often takes the same number of cycles to complete, which allows for many simplifications in the CPU and along the data path.